 1. Saves water: We drip-irrigate and have not incurred a bill for the irrigation water we’ve used for over 16 years.

-3. Saves energy: It’s quick and easy maintain.
-No need to run mowers, timers, blowers, edgers, aerators, chemical spreaders, etc.
+3. Saves energy: It’s quick and easy to maintain.
+No need to run mowers, trimmers, blowers, edgers, aerators, chemical spreaders, etc.

 5. Cuts air pollution: We don’t need to run polluting power equipment.